Had to do a reinstall of windows – wrote over my 2TB photo’s drive of 10+ years

 The Consequence

 Moments after hitting the ‘install’ button, I realized the gravity of my choice—I had selected the wrong 2TB drive.
-Panic set in, and I quickly powered down the computer and removed the drive to rush it to a local Data Recovery center.
+Panic set in, and I quickly powered down the computer and removed the drive to rush it to a local data recovery center.
 As I write this, the technicians are diligently scanning the drive.
 They’ve indicated they can only detect about 150GB of the 1.5TB of data I once had, and a scan of this nature costs me around $180.

 While there are deeper and more costly recovery options available, the experience has been a painful reminder of the importance of data management and organization.